About Us

 Lisa Mack

-Robin Paul, CMP, CCNP
+Sarah McAleavy, CMP, CCNP

 Annetta F. Rutland, CMP, CCNP

-Lisa Mack is the CEO and president of NCA, responsible for working with the board of directors to develop and implement the long-term operating plan to ensure the growth and success of the National CACFP Sponsors Association.
+Lisa Mack is the President & CEO of NCA, responsible for working with the board of directors to develop and implement the long-term operating plan to ensure the growth and success of the National CACFP Sponsors Association.
 Central to that plan is managing member and partner relationships, resource and product development, and training and conference programming.
 Lisa previously served as the director of corporate communications for a food service software corporation where she was responsible for client communications and newsletters, user group conferences, and partnerships with industry organizations such as Second Harvest, Research Chefs Association, Women's Foodservice Forum and the Society for the Advancement of Food Service Research.
 Lisa is a graduate of Pace University with a BBA.

 It's kind of fun to do the impossible. ~ Walt Disney